MarsBased/marsbased-website-old/_posts/2015-06-15-Six-Tips-for-Remote-Working.markdown

 As a service provider, working mostly with SaaS and cloud-based solutions, we do not require anything more than a laptop and an Internet connection (all of which we can have at home).
 Moreover, we like traveling, so coding from San Francisco, Barcelona or Germany makes no difference at all.

-For instance, last week we launched <a href="http://www.eureka-experts.com" title="Eureka Startups Experts" target="_blank">Eureka Startups Experts</a> from Berlin.
+For instance, last week we launched <a href="http://www.eureka-experts.com" title="Eureka Startups Experts" target="_blank" rel="nofollow">Eureka Startups Experts</a> from Berlin.
 Javi and I were in the capital of Germany for 10 days of remote working.

 We were actually the only two people directly involved in the project.
 So working together remotely brought a different kind of focus that isolated us from other distractions.
 We could round off a very safe launch for this complex project and not being in Barcelona didn't make any difference whatsoever.